sysen-limited/angular-toolbelt/README.md

 - Markdown (Wrapper for marked project to allow parsing of Markdown text)
 - Password Strength (allows checking of passwords against rules to avoid poor password selection)
 - Drag and Drop (drag and drop files into your form for attachments, also able to automatically upload on drop)

+**Note it is possible to use directives and filters individually however some like the drag and drop directive depend on other parts of this project**